skolmer/i18n-tag-schema/README.md

 * if a translation key or group is unknown.
 * if a translation contains all parameters defined in the translation key (e.g. ${0}, ${1}).

-Some IDE's can also provide auto completion for translation keys and groups
+Some IDEs can also provide auto completion for translation keys and groups

 ## IDE Integration